johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	**Sunlight and rainfall** represent essential spiritual *disciplines* that fuel the growth of messianic community.

-Representing messianic community with maize reminds us that the Messianic Community is called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).
+Using maize to represent the messianic community reminds us that we are called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).

 ## Maize Plant Discipleship Syllabus ##